Meet Our PHYSIOS

 Byron graduated in 2021 with a Bachelor of Science in Physiotherapy from Singapore Institute of Technology.

 Prior to pursuing Physiotherapy, Byron started out as an aspiring dancer and studied in School of the Arts, Singapore.
 He specializes in both ballet and modern dance.
 Through dance, he developed a fascination and passion for the human body and the limits it can be pushed to.
-Similarly to sports, dance requires the body to go into unusual and awkward positions which puts excessive load on the human body, resulting in injuries.
+Similar to sports, dance requires the body to go into unusual and awkward positions which puts excessive load on the human body, resulting in injuries.
 Throughout his years of dancing, he has experienced and seen many dancers getting injured, due to the lack of knowledge and awareness of how their bodies function.
-This inspired him to become a physiotherapist to be able to share the knowledge of how the body works and to manage such injuries.
+This inspired him to become a physiotherapist to be able to share his knowledge of how the body works and to manage such injuries.

 Bachelor of Science in Physiotherapy